pwighton/ci-qms/SOP-014--Regulatory_Compliance_Management_Procedure.md

 ## 1.0 PURPOSE

-This Standard Operating Procedure (SOP) establishes the systematic approach for maintaining regulatory compliance throughout all *clinical investigations* conducted by __NewInstitue__.
+This Standard Operating Procedure (SOP) establishes the systematic approach for maintaining regulatory compliance throughout all *observational studies* conducted by __NewInstitue__.
 It ensures adherence to applicable regulations, manages regulatory communications, and maintains inspection readiness.

 ## 2.0 SCOPE

-This procedure applies to all regulatory compliance activities for NewInstitute clinical investigations conducted in accordance with applicable local and international regulations.
+This procedure applies to all regulatory compliance activities for NewInstitute *observational studies* conducted in accordance with applicable local and international regulations.

 Regulatory documents are controlled under
 [SOP-002: Document and Records Controls Procedure](SOP-002--Document_and_Records_Controls_Procedure.md) and maintained in the TMF.